faithvoid/script.sakuraRewards/README.md

 In the add-on settings, you can configure different variables, such as how long every notification should remain on screen (in ms, set to 5000 by default) as well as point style (15G, 15P, 15 points, 15), select your preferred option, get to grinding and watch as the points come in!

 ## FAQ
-- "Do I need to log in?"
+- "Do I need to log in on my Xbox?"

 Nope!
 No login is required, simply point the script towards your Insignia gamertag and the xb.live API takes care of the rest.
 Yes, it's genuinely that easy!
 - "Any (planned) support for offline achievements"?